-5 Maine Audubon model solar facility site review ordinance
+&lt;sup>6 Maine Audubon model solar facility site review ordinance

-Messalonskee Lake, Salmon Lake, McGrath Pond, Mount Philips (Rome), French Mountain (Rome), Blueberry Hill (Rome), Kennebec Highlands Maine Public Land Reserve (Rome/Vienna), The Mountain (Rome) and areas in Belgrade accessible by public road with an elevation above sea level equal to or greater than 600 feet.
+The Planning Board shall consider the scenic resources of Belgrade to include, but not be limited to, the following public recreation sites and resources and scenic viewpoints: Great Pond, Long Pond, Messalonskee Lake, Salmon Lake, McGrath Pond, Mount Philips (Rome), French Mountain (Rome), Blueberry Hill (Rome), Kennebec Highlands Maine Public Land Reserve (Rome/Vienna), The Mountain (Rome) and areas in Belgrade accessible by public road with an elevation above sea level equal to or greater than 600 feet.

-The Planning Board shall implement the visual impact standard with a rebuttable assumption when leaves remain on the deciduous trees that any solar facility visible from Great Pond, Long Pond, Messalonskee Lake, Salmon Lake, McGrath Pond, Mount Philips, French Mountain, Blueberry Hill, the Kennebec Highlands Maine Public Land Reserve, The Mountain or an area in Belgrade accessible by public road with an elevation above sea level equal to or greater than 600 feet will have a detrimental effect on the scenic resources of Belgrade and therefore will have an adverse effect on the scenic resources of Belgrade and therefore will have an adverse effect on the scenic and natural beauty of the area under paragraph xvi of Article 5: Review Criteria of the ordinance.6
+The Planning Board shall implement the visual impact standard with a rebuttable assumption when leaves remain on the deciduous trees that any solar facility visible from Great Pond, Long Pond, Messalonskee Lake, Salmon Lake, McGrath Pond, Mount Philips, French Mountain, Blueberry Hill, the Kennebec Highlands Maine Public Land Reserve, The Mountain or an area in Belgrade accessible by public road with an elevation above sea level equal to or greater than 600 feet will have a detrimental effect on the scenic resources of Belgrade and therefore will have an adverse effect on the scenic resources of Belgrade and therefore will have an adverse effect on the scenic and natural beauty of the area under paragraph xvi of Article 5: Review Criteria of the ordinance.

-- 9) Maintain 100' buffer7 of natural vegetation along any rivers, streams or brooks8, except for perpendicular crossings required for vehicle/powerline access.
+- 9) Maintain 100' buffer of natural vegetation along any rivers, streams or brooks, except for perpendicular crossings required for vehicle/powerline access.
 For streams less than 6' wide with less than a 2% slope, stream crossings shall be designed and constructed in accordance with the Maine Department of Transportation's Stream Smart Road Crossing Pocket Guide.
 Larger stream crossings shall be designed by a Maine registered professional engineer based on the principles of the Maine Stream Smart program. - 10) 250' setback and natural vegetation buffer from habitat of high value plant and animal species as identified and mapped by the Maine Department of Inland Fisheries and Wildlife's Beginning with Habitat program, including but not limited to habitat for state or federally listed endangered species, significant vernal pools, and high or moderate value waterfowl and wading bird habitats. - 11) 1,320' setback and natural vegetation buffer from areas identified and mapped by the Maine Department of Inland Fisheries and Wildlife as a high or moderate value deer wintering area. - 12) 75' setback and naturally vegetated buffer from wetlands included in the U.S. Fish and Wildlife Service's National Wetland Inventory, except for wooded wetlands.
-May not be located in wooded wetland, but no setback or buffer required. - 13) Protect prime farmland and farmland of statewide important agricultural soils/lands No more than 10% of the total project area may be located on land with soils defined by the U.S. Dept. of Agriculture's Natural Resources Conservation Services as "prime farmland" or "farmland of statewide importance" as determined by a field survey conducted by a Maine licensed soil scientist and in accordance with the Maine Dept. of Agriculture, Conservation and Forestry's May 2020
+May not be located in wooded wetland, but no setback or buffer required. - 13) Protect prime farmland and farmland of statewide important agricultural soils/lands No more than 10% of the total project area may be located on land with soils defined by the U.S. Dept. of Agriculture's Natural Resources Conservation Services as "prime farmland" or "farmland of

-6 This is one of the review criteria we need to find is met when completing the Findings of Fact and Law for any project.
+&lt;sup>7 This is one of the review criteria we need to find is met when completing the Findings of Fact and Law for any project.
 See pg.
 18 of the ordinance.

-7 In accordance with Maine Dept. of IF&W guidelines & Maine Audubon, Renewable Energy & Wildlife in Maine: Avoiding, Minimizing and Mitigating Impacts from Solar, Wind and Transmission Facilities, Nov.
+&lt;sup>8 In accordance with Maine Dept. of IF&W guidelines & Maine Audubon, Renewable Energy & Wildlife in Maine: Avoiding, Minimizing and Mitigating Impacts from Solar, Wind and Transmission Facilities, Nov.
 2019.
 Purpose to protect wildlife travel corridors and stream water temperature and oxygen levels.

-8 Define same as in State statute, 38 MRSA, subsection 480-B(9).
+&lt;sup>9 Define same as in State statute, 38 MRSA, subsection 480-B(9).